klaytn/klaytn-docs/docs/node/service-chain/getting-started/ha-for-sc.md

 ## Step 2: Registering and Subscribing the Bridge Contract <a id="step-2-registering-and-subscribing-the-bridge-contract"></a>

-As shown in the figure above, only one bridge between EN-01 and SCN-L2-01 has been registered as a bridge contract.
+As shown in the figure above, the bridge contract is registered only in EN-01 and SCN-L2-01.

 Connect to the SCN-L2-02 console and run the APIs for bridge registration, bridge subscription, and token registration.
 The bridge and token contract were created while deploying the bridge contract with EN-01 and SCN-L2-01 in step 2 of [Cross-Chain Value Transfer](./value-transfer.md).